In the Graduate School-New Brunswick, outstanding work is graded A,

 candidates for the doctorate.
 The grade of C is for satisfactory work.

 The B+ and C+ grades are intermediate grades.
-The graduate school
+The graduate faculty

 accepts for graduate credit only a limited number of courses in which a